- Plan & Dev Home

 The goal of the Program is to expand home ownership opportunities for income-eligible households and to increase homeownership within the city of Lansing.
 Assistance is based on need, not to exceed 6% of the acquisition cost.
 It is available to each eligible household for down payment and reasonable closing costs incurred in the purchase of property located within the Lansing city limits.
 Homes purchased with Purchase funds cannot be located in the 100-year flood plain (verified by the City of Lansing Zoning Office 483-4066, Monday - Friday, 8:00 AM - 5:00 PM).

 Program assistance is provided as a zero-interest loan subordinate to the buyer's first mortgage.
-Half of the loan amount is forgiven after five-years.
-The other half becomes due and payable in full when the house ceases to be the loan recipient's principal place of residence.
-However, if the loan recipient purchases another home within the Lansing city limits to be occupied as their principal place of residence, the loan will be completely forgiven at that time.
+The loan amount is forgiven after ten-years.
+The loan becomes due and payable in full when the house ceases to be the loan recipient's principal place of residence.
+However, if the loan recipient purchases another home after five years within the Lansing city limits to be occupied as their principal place of residence, the loan will be completely forgiven at that time.
 The city's loan is secured by a promissory note and mortgage subordinate to those of the primary lenders.
 First mortgages must have a fixed-rate and include escrow for taxes and insurance.